EricZinda/Perplexity/Backlog.md

                 - I want a steak and the bill
                 - Cancel 1 steak and 2 salads

-        - soup, salad and steak are vegetarian --> yes
+        - "salmon and steak and salad are not vegetarian" -> yes
-            - looks like the conjunction constraints don't get set up properly for 3 things
+        - "soup and soup and salad are vegetarian" --> no
+            - Problem is probably that the plurals() uses unique values and never matches the criteria properly
+        - order tomato soup --> sorry you can't order that here
         - How much does the soup and the salad cost? --> I don't know the way you used: cost
             - Needs to be cost_v_1() but referencing and?
         - "Did I order a steak for my son?" -> I'm not sure what that means.